-- Space – Make sure you have enough space for both the outdoor unit and the indoor evaporator coils.
+Space – Make sure you have enough space for both the outdoor unit and the indoor evaporator coils.
 If space is limited, there are smaller units that will use less and still provide a decent amount of cooling.

 Ducting – Check the duct work and make sure it can support an air conditioning system.
 Seal up any ducts leading into spaces you don’t want cooled like the attic or the basement.

-- Condensing Unit – Clear away a space outside where your condensing unit will be placed.
+Condensing Unit – Clear away a space outside where your condensing unit will be placed.
 It should be clear of debris and be easy to maintain throughout the year, even in the winter when snow might block it in.
 It should also be easy to access for installation and annual maintenance.

-- Sizing – When you call a professional, they should properly size your home and match it to a central air conditioner that fits your needs.
+Sizing – When you call a professional, they should properly size your home and match it to a central air conditioner that fits your needs.
 Something too small won’t provide the level of cooling you need and something too large will cycle on and off frequently, costing you more money and putting unnecessary stress on the machine.

-If you’re ready for a central air conditioner and want to start the processor, call a Columbus AC professional like Quality Air Heating and Air Conditioning who can help you go through each of these issues and make sure your home is ready for the new device.
+If you’re ready for a central air conditioner and want to start the process, call a Columbus AC professional like Quality Air Heating and Air Conditioning who can help you go through each of these issues and make sure your home is ready for the new device.
 Once you’ve done that, you can select a model and have it installed.